jro31/jethro-codes/_articles/projects/jethro-codes.md

 import { articleSections } from '../../hooks/useSectionDetails';
 ```

-Within `getStaticPaths` we again map over this array, although this time we don't care about fetching any slugs, we simply want to tell `[section]/index.js` which paths to create.
+Within `getStaticPaths` we again map over this array, although this time we don't care about fetching any slugs; we simply want to tell `[section]/index.js` which paths to create.

 Assuming that `articleSections` returns `['projects', 'templates']`, then we want a `projects` page and a `templates` page, so our `getStaticPaths` function becomes: